 In the Current Students section you will find information for current students of the Sociology Ph.D. program.
-Please review the Graduate Student Handbook and the FAQs below.
+Please review the Graduate Handbook on the Forms & Resources pageand the FAQs below.
 If you have additional questions, please contact the graduate coordinator, Dr. William Kalkhoff.

 What is an advisor's role?
 Who should I choose?

 Your advisor should be a faculty member whose areas of specialization correspond to your own.
 Aside from providing general advice and support as you move through the program, your advisor will serve as the chair of your thesis and dissertation.

 When should I declare an advisor?

 No later than the end of the spring semester of the first year using the form available on the Forms & Resources page.

 Can I choose an advisor from either campus (Kent or Akron)?

 Yes, you may do so at any time using the Declaration or Change of Advisor form available on the Forms & Resources page.

 What is the process of advancement to candidacy?